Case Interview Practice

 Framework adaptation examples

-In real estate, you may need to adapt standard frameworks to fit the industry context.
-Consider these adaptations:
+In real estate profitability cases, adapt common frameworks to fit the context.
+For example:

 Metrics that matter

-• Net Operating Income (NOI): A measure of property profitability.
+• Net Operating Income (NOI): Indicates property profitability before financing and taxes.

-• Cap Rate: Indicates the return on investment.
+• Cap Rate: Helps assess the return on investment.

-• Return on Investment (ROI): Assesses overall profitability.
+• Return on Investment (ROI): Measures the efficiency of an investment.

 Common mistakes